The Smiling Heart

 In Our Right Minds

 Being in our right minds is having our hearts smiling.
 Through Jesus Christ, our burdens are lightened, as we sit, and we breath, and we smile.
+We are clothed in God's love.
 We are free.
 We are saved.

 Us And Them

-There are other times, when our hearts do not seem to be smiling.
-This is not because of our own problems or maladies; it is because of our feelings that are something other than love, towards others.
+There are times when our hearts do not seem to be smiling for reasons other than our own problems or maladies.
+These are the times when we have feelings that are something other than love, towards others.
 They may be people that we encounter everyday, or people from far away, people who are different.
 And there are those who are not so very different, who profess similar ideas about God and love, but may not be entirely on the same page as we.
 We make separations, deciding who is worthy and who is not, who is saved and who is not.
 It is at these times when we may not be fully in our right minds.
 It is difficult to smile and to have harsh feelings towards others at the same time.
 But smiling is more natural, the way to be.
 So there is no need to fear, for humility is here.

 With our faith and trust, we turn to Jesus, who reminds us of God's wishes that we love our neighbors as we love ourselves.
 We are to love God.
 We are humbled by the great power that is God's love.
 It is not for us to decide who is saved, or to assume that there may be those who are not.
 We do not make separations in humanity.
 It is all us.
 And our hearts smile.